cwest/caseywest.com/_posts/2015-05-10-durable-communication.md

 This tool requires some hardware.
 It's necessary equipment to effectively do your job and your company should provide it or reimburse you for reasonable expenses.

 Headphones
 : Yes, you need headphones.
-Unless you're sharing audio with a room you should be waring headphones on a call or video chat.
+Unless you're sharing audio with a room you should be wearing headphones on a call or video chat.
 If you don't you run the risk of an audio feedback loop.
 Software is still spotty at avoiding this.
 : &nbsp;
 : The other reason for headphones is if you're working on a distributed team with pockets of co-located people there's a likelihood you'll end up on the same call as several people around you.
 There's nothing worse than hearing someone speak twice, on a slight delay, so it sounds like an echo.
 Oh, there is something worse: hearing _yourself_ when you're talking, on a slight delay.